 While not all causes of bedwetting are known, some of the possible factors are:

-- genetic tendency (bedwetting tends to run in families; yep that’s right – if you wet the bed as a child your kids are more likely to do the same due to a smallish bladder capacity)
+- genetic tendency (bedwetting tends to run in families; yep that’s right – if you wet the bed as a child your kids are more likely to do the same due to a smaller bladder capacity)

 - the child is a deep sleeper

-- the child’s kidneys continue to produce a lot of urine at night (usually, people make less urine when they are asleep).
+- the child’s kidneys continue to produce a lot of urine at night (usually, people make less urine when they are asleep)

 Treatment for bedwetting